garreeoke/pks_demo/README.md

 # PKS_DEMO #

-Files used for a PKS Demo
+Files used for a PKS/Kubernetes Demo using acme-air.

 ## Acme-Air ##
 Acme-air is a nodejs/mongodb application.
 It is a fake airline reservation system